 If you upgrade to SEPM 14.3 RU1 first before you upgrade to Symantec EDR 4.5 or later, SEPM uninstalls the Sybase embedded database and the Synapse Log Collector.
 Symantec EDR no longer receives logs from SEPM until you do either of the following tasks:

-- Upgrade to Symantec EDR 4.5 (upon upgrade, Symantec EDR automatically configures the connection to the MS SQL Express embedded database).
+- Upgrade to Symantec EDR 4.5 or later (upon upgrade, Symantec EDR automatically configures the connection to the MS SQL Express embedded database).
 For the connection to be automatically re-established, you must also have SEPM Controller connection for same SEPM server.

 - Edit the existing SEPM database connection and change the type to MS SQL.
 Or you can delete the existing connection to the SEPM embedded database and then configure a new connection to the MS SQL Express embedded database.